 To drink I choose their carrot, apple and ginger juice.
 I’m trying to ingest as many vitamins as possible to stop myself from getting a cold.
 You can’t have a cold at Christmas!
 The ginger definitely gave it a kick and I usually like this combo but on this occasion it took away a lot of the sweetness of the carrots.
 Perhaps it was just a bad batch of carrots but I didn’t particularly like it.
 In addition i had an earl grey with soya milk, which never fails me.

 I absolutely adored Bill’s festive interior decor.
 Their normal look and feel is rustic homey chic with light wooden tables topped with mini watering cans holding flowers.
 To Christmasify it – and yes i did just make up that word – they added pine wreaths above the fireplaces and beautiful glass red baubles.
 Simple but festive.

-buy modafinil switzerland Overall verdict
+buy modafinil online uk paypal Overall verdict

 I was impressed with what Bill’s had to offer.
 From memory they didn’t have vegan options on their menu before so they’re moving with the times.

 In terms of value for money you definitely got a very decently sized porridge portion.
 It cost just under £5 – can you believe that – and you sit in a beautiful cosy setting surrounded by Christmas lights.
 You can’t really complain!
 The juice on the other hand was not worth it and i will just stick to my earl grey tea next time.

 I’m keen to go back to Bill’s to try their lunch and dinner menus as it’s such a pleasant setting.